 Extension to Catalonia, Spain

-As OCCs founders were Catalan, and as there were many advantages in managing a part of administration from Catalonia, OCC also opened a location in Barcelona.
+As its founders were Catalan, OCC also opened an office in Barcelona.
 While at the start it was mainly an administrative office, it slowly turned into a cultural center comparable to the work we do in Greece, offering educational and cultural activities to both locals as well as to newcomers.

 Start of a tech academy in Barcelona